SynapseProject/syntinel.docs/docs/classes/requests/signal-request.md

 A sample ec2 utilization monitor that sends alerts when an instance has been up for more than 7 days, and allows the subscriber to take action against the ec2 instance directly from the Signal message.

-Obviously, the logic for actually interacting with the ec2 instance would be in the lambda function "my-lambda-function" resolver.
+The logic for actually interacting with the ec2 instance would be in the lambda function "my-lambda-function" resolver.

 ````json
 {